THIS IS NOT ABOUT THE CHRISTIAN BIBLE

 Stories From the World's Other Bibles

 Social progress is rarely gifted from above.
 It is most often won from below.
-Throughout history, marginalized people have been powerful agents of change precisely because of their unique social positions, lived experiences and collective strategies.
+Marginalized people have always been powerful agents of change precisely because of their unique social positions, lived experiences and collective strategies.
 Their proximity to injustice gives them an acute awareness of how social systems operate in practice, not merely in theory.
 Experiencing racism, classism and other forms of exclusion firsthand provides insider knowledge of structural failures that dominant groups may normalize or overlook.
 Many transformative reforms begin when marginalized communities name harms that have long been rendered invisible.

-Historically, some of the most significant social transformations have been catalyzed by marginalized groups.
+Some of the most significant social transformations have been catalyzed by marginalized groups.
 Movements to abolish slavery, secure labor rights, win women’s suffrage, dismantle apartheid and advance LGBTQ+ rights all emerged from those most affected by injustice.
 While these struggles often grew into broader coalitions, their origins lay in the resistance and organizing of people who had the most at stake and the least to gain from maintaining the status quo.

-When marginalized people advocate for change, their claims carry a distinctive moral authority.
+When marginalized people advocate for change, their claims carry a distinctive authority.
 They speak not in abstract terms but from lived realities shaped by survival, the demand to be treated as fully human, and the pursuit of justice.
 Their voices challenge dominant narratives that justify inequality, and expose the ethical contradictions within existing systems.
 This moral credibility has the power to shift public consciousness and redefine what societies consider normal, acceptable or just.

 Exclusion has also compelled marginalized communities to innovate.
 Denied access to formal institutions and resources, they have often developed informal support networks, mutual aid systems, and alternative cultural, political and economic practices.
 These responses to exclusion are not merely acts of survival.
 They frequently become models for broader societal change, influencing approaches such as community-based care, cooperative economies and grassroots organizing.